wookfai/manual/docs/source/modules/einvoice/submit_documents.rst

 Submission Workflow
 --------------------------------

-The following diagram describes the flow of a Billing Submission between Symphony eTQM and LHDN.
+The following diagram describes the flow of a Document Submission from Symphony eTQM to LHDN Portal.

-Basically, when a user creates a billing it will be checked by the Symphony prior to be sent to the LHDN portal.
+After the document created by the user is approved, it will appear in the eInvoice module.
+User can then push the documents over to LHDN portal which will pass thru 2 checks.
+The first check will happen in Symphony eTQM  prior to sending to LHDN portal.
+This will then follow by a second check that will happen in LHDN system.

 .. figure:: images/lhdn_billworkflow.jpg
    :width: 80%